Thursday is Thanksgiving Day, or National Gratitude Day, as I like to call it.

 We talk about practicing gratitude as if it is nothing but a nice thought, word, or feeling; a pleasant way to practice mindfulness.
 But it is much more than that.
 Gratitude is also a way of life.
 It's way more powerful when you live it, rather than just list it.

-We have many years of research from positive psychology giants such as Robert Emmons, Martin Seligman, Barbara Fredrickson, Sonja Lyubomirsky, and Dacher Keltner.
+I am grateful that we have many years of research from positive psychology giants such as Robert Emmons, Martin Seligman, Barbara Fredrickson, Sonja Lyubomirsky, and Dacher Keltner.

 Positive Psychology researchers have fine tuned what we understand about the power of gratitude.